America’s Covenant with God: John Winthrop’s ‘City on a Hill’ Speech (1630)

-Unfortunately, many online versions are based on the defective 1838 transcription.
+There are several online versions based on the faulty 1838 transcription.

 Scanned images of the manuscript copy (not very easy to read, the ornate script being indistinct in places) are available online at the New York Historical Society website.

-I know of no better book on this topic than: Matthew S. Holland, Bonds of Affection: Civic Charity and the Making of America, Georgetown University, 2007.
+A book to recommend: Matthew S. Holland, Bonds of Affection: Civic Charity and the Making of America, Georgetown University, 2007.

 Credits: Thanks to staff at the Library of Congress and the New York Historical Society for help in compiling this information.